yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-freetrial.md

 ---
 title: Start a free trial
 linkTitle: Start a free trial
-description: Start a free trial of YugabyteDB Managed to conduct POCs and performance testing.
+description: Start a free trial of YugabyteDB Aeon to conduct POCs and performance testing.
-headcontent: Explore all YugabyteDB Managed features
+headcontent: Explore all YugabyteDB Aeon features
 menu:
   preview_yugabyte-cloud:
     identifier: managed-freetrial